Cleveland crime family: War with Danny Greene (1976–1977)

 John Scalish died during open heart surgery in 1976, without officially naming a successor.
 It was decided afterward by the family's members that James "Jack White" Licavoli would take over as boss.
 During Licavoli's reign, an Irish gangster named Danny Greene began competing with the Cleveland family for control of the city's rackets.
 Greene partnered with John Nardi, a rogue Mafia associate and Teamster, who arranged the murder of Calogero "Leo Lips" Moceri, Licavoli's underboss.
 Moceri disappeared after attending a Feast of the Assumption festival in Little Italy on August 22, 1976; his blood-stained car was found in Akron days later, although his remains were never recovered.
 Moceri was allegedly killed by Keith Ritson, an enforcer for Greene.

 Moceri's murder resulted in a violent mob war between the Cleveland family and Greene's gang, during which almost forty car bombings took place in the city of Cleveland.
 Due to the number of bombings in the area, the Bureau of Alcohol, Tobacco and Firearms (ATF) opened an office in northeast Ohio and doubled their staff in the region.
 Among the casualties was Nardi, who was killed on May 17, 1977, by a car bomb in the parking lot of the local Teamster Hall.

 Eventually, Licavoli and his crew began attempting to kill Greene.
 On one occasion, bombs were planted around Greene's home, one in the front and one in the back; the first bomb went off but the second failed, allowing Greene and his young girlfriend to escape.
 After several similarly failed hits, it became evident that the Cleveland family needed outside help, which came in the form of hitman Ray Ferritto.

-On October 6, 1977, while Greene was performing a scheduled visit to his dentist, a car with a radiofrequency bomb placed inside its door was parked next to his.
+On October 6, 1977, while Greene was performing a scheduled visit to his dentist, a car with a radio-frequency bomb placed inside its door was parked next to his.
 Upon return to his vehicle, the bomb was exploded remotely by Ferritto and Ronald “Ronnie the Crab” Carabbia.
 The two men were seen by a woman named Debbie Spoth, who was able to help police identify Ferritto.
 Greene's body lay under the ruins of his vehicle for at least an hour before his corpse was removed.
 Following the assassination, Ferritto heard that the Cleveland family wanted him dead and turned state's witness, leading to the arrest of Licavoli and other Cleveland mobsters.